ravibpatel/AutoUpdater.NET/README.md

     {
         if (args.IsUpdateAvailable)
         {
+            DialogResult dialogResult;
+            if (args.Mandatory)
+            {
-            var dialogResult =
+                dialogResult =
                     MessageBox.Show(
-                    string.Format(
-                        "There is new version {0} available.
-You are using version {1}.
-Do you want to update the application now?", args.CurrentVersion, args.InstalledVersion), @"Update Available",
+                        $@"There is new version {args.CurrentVersion} available.
+You are using version {args.InstalledVersion}.
+This is required update.
+Press Ok to begin updating the application.", @"Update Available", MessageBoxButtons.OK,
-                    MessageBoxButtons.YesNo,
                         MessageBoxIcon.Information);
+            }
+            else
+            {
+                dialogResult =
+                    MessageBox.Show(
+                        $@"There is new version {args.CurrentVersion} available.
+You are using version {
+                                args.InstalledVersion
+                            }.
+Do you want to update the application now?", @"Update Available", MessageBoxButtons.YesNo,
+                        MessageBoxIcon.Information);
+            }

             if (dialogResult.Equals(DialogResult.Yes))
             {
                 try
                 {
-                    //You can use Download Update dialog used by AutoUpdater.NET to download the update. if (AutoUpdater.DownloadUpdate())
+                    if (AutoUpdater.DownloadUpdate())
                     {
                         Application.Exit();